JulieW23/GradApp/iteration-01.review.md

 Decisions did not turn out as well as you hoped:

-1. Website to to faciliate parent-teacher communication.
+1. Website to faciliate parent-teacher communication.
 Some team members have little or no experience with web development so this will be difficult.
 Photo updates by a teacher on a mobile website will be more cumbersome as opposed to photo updates via a mobile application on a smartphone.

 2. Designed for public schools.